The-Balance-FFXIV/balance-static/content/jobs/melee/dragoon/faq.md

       placement for the party without messing our own rotation up.

       The **only** exception to this rule is a situation where you are running with a **static, consistent team** and have a specific kill time in mind.
-In this sort of coordinated environment (**and only in this case**) it can be prudent to shift your buff times to line up with allies for net gains to raid dps.
+In this sort of coordinated environment (**and only in this case**) it can be prudent to shift your buff times to line up with allies for net gains to raid DPS.
 This is a very niche case and most of the time should not be taken into consideration.
   - question: Who should I tether with Dragon Sight?
     answer: >-
       In a pug group, prioritize whoever will actually be close to you when it’s Dragon Sight time.
-Delaying GCDs hunting down your Bard because they asked for tether, but live in Narnia will cause more issues than it solves.
+Delaying GCDs hunting down your Bard because they asked for tether but live in Narnia will cause more issues than it solves.
 If someone specifically asks for it, just tell them they need to be close to you when it’s time.